Now! Only $99

 What’s the missing link in awakening transformation?

 What is happening when we see the “light bulb go off” in ourselves or in our clients?

-Join over 30 international experts, authors, and practitioners who will illuminate your understanding of the common denominator of all addictions and the common antidote to relapse, transfer of additions, and achievement of a whole recovery—body, mind, and spirit.
+Over 30 international experts, authors, and practitioners will illuminate your understanding of the common denominator of all addictions and the common antidote to relapse, transfer of additions, and achievement of a whole recovery—body, mind, and spirit.

-In these two days, we will illuminate the misunderstandings of our current paradigm of psychology that has innocently held us back in our effort to guide clients to a transformational experience that is whole, sustainable, and changes all dimensions of their lives—not just sobriety.
+During the nearly 12 hours of video content, we illuminate the misunderstandings of our current paradigm of psychology that has innocently held us back in our effort to guide clients to a transformational experience that is whole, sustainable, and changes all dimensions of their lives—not just sobriety.